River Hipper: Milling

-Water Quality
+Water quality

 The Environment Agency are responsible for measuring the water quality within each of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
-There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
+There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms (flowering plants) and fish.
 Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated as good or fail.

 The water quality of the Hipper was as follows in 2019.

 The river has not been classed as good quality because of physical modification of the channel, which is classed as heavily modified.
 Like many rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE), perfluorooctane sulphonate (PFOS), and mercury compounds, none of which had previously been included in the assessment.

 A survey by the Wild Trout Trust in 2016 on behalf of Chesterfield Borough Council found that the Hipper where it runs through Somersall Park had been impounded by a number of weirs and that its channel had been straightened.
 The impoundements prevent geneflow between populations of fish in the different pools created while the straightening of the channel reduces the variety of habitats available to wildlife.
 In 2021, the Don Catchment Rivers Trust carried out a restoration project on this section.
 The initiative was funded by a grant from the Environment Agnecy's Fishery Improvement Program, which seeks to invest money raised from rod licences in improving habitat for fish.
 Derbyshire Council, Chesterfield Council and the Wild Trout Trust also gave advice on the project, which saw the introduction of woody debris into the channel, to create bends, pools and riffles.
 The debris also provides some protection for fish against predators, and helps to prevent them from being washed downstream during flood events.